projectiothome/smartiot/README.md

 # smartiot
-This is a project for distributed home control with Android app enabled by IoT.
+This is a project for distributed home Automation for controlling and monitoring various devices with Android app based on IoT.
 Requirements

 Hardware :1.
 NodeMCU v1.0 also known as ESP8266-12E